 Sustainability is another important factor to consider.
 While composite materials can offer superior strength-to-weight properties, ferrous metals and aluminium alloys are usually more economical and easier to recycle.
 Their availability, established processing methods, and lower environmental impact may make them preferable for a low-cost component.

 In summary, when selecting a material for a suspension arm in a lightweight electric vehicle, the engineer must consider strength, toughness, stiffness, fatigue resistance, density, corrosion resistance, manufacturability, cost, and sustainability.
-However, as there may be many materials that satisfy the key requirements, preferences and available options will also play significant role.
+However, as there may be many materials that satisfy the key requirements, preferences and available options will also play a significant role.

 Why is this a model answer?

-This is a model answer because it clearly identifies the function of the suspension arm, links those functions to the specific material properties required, and explains each property in technically accurate way.
+This is a model answer because it clearly identifies the function of the suspension arm, links those functions to the specific material properties required, and explains each property in a technically accurate way.
 It is well-structured, comprehensive, and covers all relevant considerations an engineer must evaluate.
 The answer also integrates multiple concepts, including mechanical properties, performance properties, manufacturability, sustainability, and cost.

 Model answer – development required